congatudo/congatudo-add-on/README.md

 1. Ensure your Conga is connected to your WiFi
 2. Access your Conga through SSH (follow this instruction to overpass the root password [here](https://github.com/congatudo/stuff/blob/master/docs/rooting-conga.md))
 3. Edit the hosts file in the robot with your home assistant ip and reboot:
+   - ⚠️**You must replace `YOUR_HOMEASSISTANT_IP` with the IP address of your own HA server. (e.g., `192.168.1.10`).**
     ```bash
-    $ echo "<your_home_assistant_ip> cecotec.das.3irobotix.net cecotec.download.3irobotix.net cecotec.log.3irobotix.net cecotec.ota.3irobotix.net eu.das.3irobotics.net eu.log.3irobotics.net eu.ota.3irobotics.net cecotec-das.3irobotix.net cecotec-log.3irobotix.net cecotec-upgrade.3irobotix.net cecotec-download.3irobotix.net" >> /etc/hosts
+    echo "YOUR_HOMEASSISTANT_IP cecotec.das.3irobotix.net cecotec.download.3irobotix.net cecotec.log.3irobotix.net cecotec.ota.3irobotix.net eu.das.3irobotics.net eu.log.3irobotics.net eu.ota.3irobotics.net cecotec-das.3irobotix.net cecotec-log.3irobotix.net cecotec-upgrade.3irobotix.net cecotec-download.3irobotix.net" >> /etc/hosts
-    $ reboot
+    reboot
     ```
-4. Check the add-on logs to see if the robot is registered and you are done.
+5. Check the add-on logs to see if the robot is registered and you are done.
    - Enable `Show in sidebar`.
    - Click `Start` to start the addon.

-##
-5. 🎉 At this point you have sucessfully set up the HA addon and robot.
+6. 🎉 At this point you have sucessfully set up the HA addon and robot and you should be all done!.
-##

 ##
 ##